 One Voice, Two Lives, the memoir of David Wisnia’s powerful life story is now available, in conjunction with Comteq Publishing and Stockton University.
-For information about speaking engagements, musical performances, and cantorial officiating, please visit the CONTACT page.
+For more information or to send a message, please visit the CONTACT page.

 Cantor David S. Wisnia had a remarkable voice, and he used it to tell his remarkable story.
 He was fluent in multiple languages and received his vocal training in his native Poland as a student of renowned Cantors Sirota and Koussevitsky.
 He served as Cantor of Temple Shalom in Levittown, PA for 28 years, and recently retired after 23 years as Cantor of Har Sinai Congregation of Trenton, NJ.
 David Wisnia was a member of the American Conference of Cantors within the UAHC, and continued to be an active vocalist, educator, and beloved community leader.

 During World War II, when he was just a teenager, David became a prisoner of the infamous Auschwitz-Birkenau concentration camp, where he was held for nearly 3 years.
 After surviving several horrors in Auschwitz, David discovered that his singing voice would ultimately save his life.
 A daring escape lead him into the path of U.S. soldiers from the 101st Airborne who adopted “Little Davey,” taking him with them on their campaign of liberation through Europe.
 With their help, David Wisnia was able to immigrate to the United States.
 David’s story is unique: he is both a Holocaust Survivor and a WWII Liberator.